porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/02-molecules/paginations/pagination-dots.md

 This is a pagination indicator relying on grey/red dots.

-The fourth and fifth dot decrease in size, but not any further.

-Available classes to change their sizes are:

-* pagination-dots__dot--size-secondary
-* pagination-dots__dot--size-tertiary

 Alternate versions exist for light, dark and image backgrounds.

 The default colors are set for light backgrounds.